OctopusDeploy/blog/blog/2020-02/automated-database-deployments-iteration-zero/index.md

 !toc

-## Deployment approaches
+## Database deployment automation approaches

 Deploying databases can be very complex, and there are multiple approaches.
 Octopus Deploy integrates with multiple third-party tools and approaches, but this flexibility means there’s a lot to choose from, and as you evaluate third-party tools you’ll find they approach deployments in one of two ways, and each approach has its pros and cons.

-### #1 Model-driven approach
+### #1 State based database deployment approach

-With the model-driven approach, the desired state of the database is defined, and the state is saved into source control.
+With the state based, or model-driven, database deployment approach, the desired state of the database is defined, and the state is saved into source control.
 During the deployment, the tool compares the desired state with the deployment target and generates a delta script.
 This process will be done for each environment.

 ![](model-driven-approach.png)

 The database desired state is stored as files in source control.
 Depending on the tool you use, the files with the desired state could be a series of create scripts, an XML file, or something completely different.
 The important thing to know is the tool will be responsible for updating and maintaining those files.

-#### Model-driven pros
+#### State based pros

-The tooling for the model-driven approach often integrates with your IDE.
+The tooling for the state based approach often integrates with your IDE.
 For example, Redgate’s tooling integrates with SQL Server Management Studio, and Microsoft’s SSDT tooling integrates with Visual Studio.
 The changes to the schema are made using the IDE, and then the plug-in for the IDE takes over.
 It runs a comparison to determine the difference between the change and what is currently in source control.
 Then it makes the change to the necessary script on the file system.

 All the file system interaction happens behind the scenes.
 The tool keeps track of all the changes, and this allows you to focus on making the database changes and testing them.
 After you’ve tested those changes, you use the tool to update the files in source control.

 Finally, some of the tools allow you to mark a table as _static data_, and the data itself is checked into source control.
 During deployments, the tool will check the data in the destination table, and if the destination table is missing data or the data is incorrect, the delta script will include data change T-SQL statements.

-#### Model-driven cons
+#### State based cons
 A unique delta script is generated during deployment per environment.
 This is because a change could have been applied to one environment (dev) but not a higher environment (pre-production or production).
 That makes the tooling much more complex, and every once in a while, the tool will generate a delta script where an unexpected change is included, especially if permissions are not set correctly.

 The tooling will want to control everything about the database, from the tables to the schemas to the users.
 You must configure the tool to ignore certain parts of the database.